 How to reverse type 2 diabetes

-This article looks at the mechanisms of type 2 diabetes and gives you a road map to help you to maximise your chance of achieving optimal blood glucose control, fat loss and long-term metabolic health.
+This article unpacks the mechanisms of type 2 diabetes and sets out a road map to help you to reverse type 2 diabetes by achieving optimal blood glucose, fat loss and long-term metabolic health.

 Is type 2 diabetes reversible?